Iowa–Iowa State football rivalry

 The Iowa–Iowa State football rivalry is an American college football rivalry game between the Iowa State Cyclones and Iowa Hawkeyes.
-The Cy-Hawk Trophy is awarded to the winner of the game.
-It is named after the teams' mascots, Cy the Cardinal and Herky the Hawk.
+The Cy–Hawk Trophy is awarded to the winner of the game.

 Conceived and created as a traveling trophy by the Greater Des Moines Athletic Club in 1976, the trophy was first presented to the winner by Iowa Governor Robert D. Ray in 1977.
 That game was the first meeting between the two since 1934.
 In the entire history of the rivalry, the game has never been contested anywhere beside Iowa City or Ames and alternates between the two respective campuses.
-Games in odd-numbered years are played in Ames at Iowa State University, and even-numbered years in Iowa City at The University of Iowa.
+Games in odd-numbered years are played in Ames at Iowa State University, and even-numbered years in Iowa City at the University of Iowa.

 Trophy design

 The trophy design used through the 2010 season featured a football, a running back in the classic stiff-arm pose, and the likenesses of Iowa State's Cy the Cardinal and Iowa's Herky the Hawk.
 The trophy was replaced after the 2010 game, making it the only rivalry trophy with a sponsor attached to it.
-Since then the Cy-Hawk trophy makes an annual tour with WHO sportscaster Keith Murphy the week before the game.
+Since then the Cy–Hawk Trophy makes an annual tour with WHO sportscaster Keith Murphy the week before the game.
 It remains the recognizable symbol of the contest and, according to Murphy, "people love it."

 A new trophy, donated by the Iowa Corn Growers Association, was introduced to the public during the Iowa State Fair on August 19, 2011.
 A sculpture atop the new trophy depicted a farm family with small children huddled about a bushel basket of corn.
 Dean Taylor, president of the Association, called it "a work of art that represents Iowans and their hard work."
-Within hours of its presentation, however, the new trophy was widely ridiculed in newspaper columns and internet postings by the public.
-Iowa Governor Terry Branstad publicly provided negative feedback, as did retired Iowa football coach Hayden Fry, who said, "The farmer, family and corn is all wonderful, but I don't really get the relationship to a football game."
+But within hours of its presentation, the new trophy was widely ridiculed in newspaper columns and internet postings.
+Governor Terry Branstad criticized it, as did retired Iowa head coach Hayden Fry, who said, "The farmer, family and corn is all wonderful, but I don't really get the relationship to a football game."